tomohisa/dcb-events.github.io/docs/examples/course-subscriptions.md

 There are several potential strategies to solve this without DCB:

-- Turn one of the invariants into a *soft constraint*, i.e. use the <dfn title="Representation of data tailored for specific read operations, often denormalized for performance">Read Model</dfn> for verification and accept the fact that there might be overbooked courses and/or students with more than 10 subscriptions
+- **Eventual consistency:** Turn one of the invariants into a *soft constraint*, i.e. use the <dfn title="Representation of data tailored for specific read operations, often denormalized for performance">Read Model</dfn> for verification and accept the fact that there might be overbooked courses and/or students with more than 10 subscriptions

-    - This is of course a potential solution, with or without DCB, but it falls outside the scope of these examples
+    > :material-forward: This is of course a potential solution, with or without DCB, but it falls outside the scope of these examples

-- Create an Aggregate that spans course and student subscriptions
+- **Larger Aggregate:** Create an Aggregate that spans course and student subscriptions

-    - This is not a viable solution because it leads to huge Aggregates and restricts parallel bookings
+    > :material-forward: This is not a viable solution because it leads to huge Aggregates and restricts parallel bookings

-- Create an Aggregate for each, courses and students, enforcing their constraints and use a <dfn title="Coordinates a sequence of local transactions across multiple services, ensuring data consistency through compensating actions in case of failure">Saga</dfn> to coordinate them
+- **Reservation Pattern:** Create an Aggregate for each, courses and students, enforcing their constraints and use a <dfn title="Coordinates a sequence of local transactions across multiple services, ensuring data consistency through compensating actions in case of failure">Saga</dfn> to coordinate them

-    - This works, but it leads to a lot of complexity and potentially invalid states for a period of time
+    > :material-forward: This works, but it leads to a lot of complexity and potentially invalid states for a period of time

 ## DCB approach